aiplanethub/mini-bootcamp-introduction-to-python-basics-for-data-science/variables-data-types-and-operators-in-python/1440-Operators in Python.md

 # Operators

-* Operators are used to perform simple operations such as additions, comparisons etc on variables and values.
+* Operators perform simple operations such as additions, comparisons, etc., on variables and values.
-* Python supports the following types of operators, we will be looking at some of the commonly used operators.
+* Python supports the following types of operators; we will look at some commonly used operators in this tutorial.
 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_b17068aa56274bcda2ed0b51718edcfc.png)

 ### Arithmetic Operators

-We can perform some basic arithmetic operations such as addition, subtraction, multiplication, etc. using Python.
+Using Python, we can perform some basic arithmetic operations such as addition, subtraction, multiplication, etc.

 Example:\
 \